 Living With Luxurious Linens

-There are still folks who email me and wonder if I am a real human living at home with all this white and an abundance of light hued Belgian linen.
-As if maybe there’s a chance I blog un-authentically about staged spaces which don’t truly get use from imperfect humans who bleed and are capable of making messes.
+There are still folks who email me and wonder if I am a real human living at home with white and an abundance of light hued Belgian linen.
+As if there’s a chance I blog un-authentically about staged spaces which don’t truly get use from imperfect humans who bleed and are capable of making messes.

 I’m a fan of all the shades of white and stain-resistant linens, washable fabrics, and durable textiles that aren’t disposable.